-3.3 DRY WEATHER MONITORING PROGRAMS
+3.6 DRY WEATHER MONITORING PROGRAMS

 The Authority conducts or participates in urban runoff monitoring programs to meet the requirements of both the Industrial Permit and the Municipal Permit.
-Several of these programs help to identify NSWDs and illicit discharges and their potential sources within the Authority's jurisdiction.
+Several of these programs help to identify non-storm water illicit discharges and their potential sources within the Authority's jurisdiction.
 The Authority can also utilize the data collected through monitoring efforts to identify and eliminate illicit discharge sources.

-As required by Provision B of the Municipal Permit, the Authority is collaborating with the County of San Diego, Port of San Diego, and the cities of Chula Vista, Coronado, Imperial Beach, La Mesa, Lemon Grove, National City, and San Diego (collectively, the San Diego Bay WMA Responsible Parties) to develop, implement, and report on the San Diego Bay WQIP, which includes goals and strategies to reduce pollutant discharges from MS4 outfalls in the San Diego Bay WMA during wet and dry weather.
-The monitoring programs described below were developed to prevent NSWDs to the MS4 and to meet water quality goals outlined in the WQIP.
-In addition, the dry weather visual observations as required by the Industrial Permit, are carried out monthly to identify sources of NSWDs, BMP implementation, and elimination and reduction of NSWDs, including over-irrigation.
+As required by Provision B of the Municipal Permit, the Authority is collaborating with the County of San Diego, Port of San Diego, and the cities of Chula Vista, Coronado, Imperial Beach, La Mesa, Lemon Grove, National City, and San Diego (collectively, the San Diego Bay WMA Responsible Parties) to develop a WQIP with goals and strategies to reduce pollutant discharges from MS4 outfalls in the San Diego Bay WMA during wet and dry weather.
+The monitoring programs described below were developed to prevent non-storm water MS4 discharges and to meet water quality goals outlined in the WQIP.